 Canceling Wedding Arrangements

-Depending on the size, complexity, and date of your wedding plans, canceling the bookings for the arrangements you made may be overwhelming both emotionally and financially, but family and friends can help you through the process.
+Depending on the size, complexity, and date of your wedding plans, canceling the bookings for the arrangements you made may be overwhelming both emotionally and financially.
+Family and friends can help you through the process, which will include:

-Generally, you should be able to receive a percentage back on your deposits.
-How much you may receive will depend on how close the date of the wedding is when you cancelled the arrangements.
+- Reading your contract: You may save on some of the cancellation penalties and deposits by checking your contracts with the vendors with whom you made arrangements.
+You should be able to receive a percentage back on your deposits.
+How much you may receive will depend on how close the date of the wedding is when you canceled the arrangements.

-Make sure you follow up all cancellation requests made by telephone with a formal notification and request for the return of deposits in writing.
+- Canceling all contractors and reservations: Make sure you follow up all cancellation requests made by telephone with a formal notification and request for the return of deposits in writing.
+Some of the calls you'll need to make include your officiant, wedding site, reception hall, photographer, musicians or DJ, caterer, and florist.
+You'll also need to cancel any plans you've made for your honeymoon.

-- Return engagement, shower, and wedding gifts to family and friends with a simple note of thanks and letting them know (without any explanation) that the wedding has been canceled.
+Return engagement, shower, and wedding gifts to family and friends with a simple note of thanks.
+Let them know (without any explanation) that the wedding has been canceled.
 Even monogrammed gifts should be returned to the senders.
 If you already used a gift, you should purchase a replacement to return.

 - If you've already purchased your wedding dress, you can decide to either keep it, alter it, sell it, or give it away to a local charity.